BardicDefense/purple-hack/README.md

 | Ring, Scale, Chainmail   | 90' (30')      | 60' (20')      |
 | Splint, Plate            | 60' (20')      | 30' (10')      |

 ## Check Any Special Abilities You Have

-- **Alertness**: A party with a Ranger is unlikely to be surprised, with only a 1-in-6 chance.
-A ranger surprises on 3-in-6.
+- **Awareness**: Rangers are only surprised on a roll of 1-in-6.
+A ranger may be able to act in the surprise round while their companions are surprised.
 - **Backstab**: When attacking with surprise from behind, the Thief gains +4 to hit and inflicts double damage.
-- **Cure Disease**: A Paladin can cure disease by touch once per week (more often at higher levels) and is immune to disease.
-- **Detect Evil**: A Paladin may detect evil at any range up to 60', provided he or she concentrates on doing so in the right general direction.
 - **Fighting the Unskilled**: Against creatures with 1 hit die or less, a Fighter makes one attack per level each round.
+- **Foraging & Hunting:** A party with a ranger succeeds at foraging with a 2-in-6 chance and is twice as effective while hunting.
+- **Identification:** Druids can identify all plants and animals and can discern pure water.
-- **Lay on Hands**: A Paladin can "lay on hands" once per day to cure 2hp per Paladin level.
+- **Laying on Hands**: A Paladin can "lay on hands" once per day to cure 2hp per Paladin level.
-- **Lone Ranger**: Until 8<sup>th</sup> Level & the title "Ranger Knight," a Ranger may not hire or accept followers of any kind.
-A maximum of three rangers may travel or operate together at any one time.
-Rangers travel light and may not keep more treasure than they (or their steed) can carry.
+- **Limited Possessions:** Rangers travel light and may not keep more treasure than they (or their steed) can carry.
-- **Paladin Vows**: Paladins may own 1 suit of magic armor, 1 magic shield, and up to 3 magic weapons, but no more than 4 additional magic items.
-Paladins must give away 10% of any treasure received to some Lawful Good cause, and if any remains after paying costs (like maintaining equipment or paying servants' wages), that surplus must likewise be donated.
-Paladins will not associate with characters who are not Lawful save under very exceptional circumstances.
+- **Paladin Vows**: Paladins may own 1 suit of magic armor, 1 magic shield, and 1 magical melee weapon, but no more than 4 additional magic items.
+Paladins must give away 10% of any treasure received to some Lawful Good cause.
-- **Parry**: Fighters with a Dexterity score of 14 or better can parry instead of attacking to penalize incoming attacks at the following rate: Dex 14-15=-1 to hit, Dex 16-17=-2 to hit, Dex 18=-3 to hit.
+- **Parry**: Fighters with a Dexterity score of 13 or better can parry instead of attacking to penalize incoming attacks at the following rate: Dex 13-15=-1 to hit, Dex 16-17=-2 to hit, Dex 18=-3 to hit.
+(Declared during declaration phase.)
 - **Protection from Evil**: A Paladin radiates an aura within a 10' radius, equivalent to the clerical spell *protection from evil*.
+- **Ranger Stealth:** In the wilderness, a ranger has a 3-in-6 chance of hiding and a 3-in-6 chance of moving silently.
+- **Strength Bonuses:** Only fighters receive bonuses to hit and to damage based on their Str score.
 - **Thieving Skills**: You're preternaturally good at some things.
 Roll the number listed or lower on 1d20 to succeed.
 At 1<sup>st</sup> level, you have 12 points to add to your skills (no more than 6 to one single skill).
 You'll also add your Dex mod to * skills.
 If you wear armor other than padded or leather while attempting the * skills or Climb Walls, you have a penalty equal to the number of slots the armor takes.
 Note: These Thieving Skills are also modified by your race.
   -   *Pick Pockets: 3
   -   *Open Locks: 2